by Calculated Risk on 3/14/2019 03:34:00 PM

-Earlier: New Home Sales decrease to 593,000 Annual Rate in January.
+Earlier: New Home Sales decreased to 607,000 Annual Rate in January.

 Click on graph for larger image.